DUNCANM14/project2-docs/content/screenshots.md

 ---

 ## phpMyAdmin Connected to MySQL
 phpMyAdmin is successfully connected to the `project2` database, showing tables created by Laravel migrations:
-- users
-- friends
-- migrations

 ![phpMyAdmin](/data/phpMyAdmin.png)